s-tide/stide-doc/docs/about/index.md

 # Acknowledgements

 I appreciate Rich Pawlowicz for developing the T\_Tide package, which is the basis of S\_TIDE.
-I also thank Mr. Jiashun Wang for creating this web page.
+I also thank Jiashun Wang for creating this web page.